On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 \subsection{Fock covariance}

 Hilbertian representations play an important role in the study of algebraic structures and symmetries.
-One of the cornerstone examples is the Gel'fand--Raikov Theorem that ``identifies'' a locally compact group with its unitary representations.
-Further examples come from C*-dynamical systems, (topological) graphs, semigroups, and groupoids.
-Algebraic structures associated with discrete groups have been successfully unified under the theory of Fell bundles.
+One of the cornerstone examples is the Gel'fand--Raikov Theorem that ``identifies'' a locally compact group with its unitary representations, while further examples arise naturally in the context of invertible transformations on a (possibly noncommutative) state space.
+In this endeavour, algebraic structures associated with discrete groups have been successfully unified under the theory of Fell bundles.
 Product systems over a unital subsemigroup $P$ of a discrete group $G$ provide a common context to describe irreversible transformations as a semigroup analogue of Fell bundles.
-There has been a great number of results in the area, perhaps too many to list here, and we will just comment on work as related to our results.
+Examples include subshift spaces, rank one or higher rank graphs, topological graphs, and semigroup actions on C*-algebras (in particular in relation to transfer operators), to mention but a few beyond the Fell bundles setup.